jberet/jberet.github.io/_posts/2022-12-07-jberet-quarkus.md

 }
 ```

-The `runBatchletJob` setup the `name` property, and then start the `batchlet` job, and then it will wait for 5 seconds for the job to be finished, and check the job status properly.
+In the above test, it sets the `name` property to be used for execution, and then it starts the `batchlet` defined in the `batchlet-job`.
+After the `batchlet` is running, the test waits for 5 seconds for the execution to be finished, and then check the task finished.

 Now we can run the test by running the following commands in the test directory:

 ```bash
 ➤ pwd
 /Users/weli/works/quarkus-jberet/core/deployment
 ```

+Here is the command to run the test:

 ```bash
 ➤ mvn test -Dtest=BatchletTest